Kiting is a great sport to get into, it's a hell of a lot of fun and has you looking forward to the windy days every surfer hates.

 Some are atrocious death traps, whereas others are very safe and reliable.

-The only two safety systems we have been taught by the International Kiteboarding Organisation to recommend due to being the only ones without enormous safety flaws are the Re-Ride system and the 5th line system.
+The only two safety systems we have been taught by the International Kiteboarding Organisation to recommend due to being the only ones without enormous safety flaws are the Re-Ride system and the 5th line system though the 5th line system is more complicated for minimal benefit so 4 line re-ride systems are ideal.

 All others have significant problems with how they are designed and have largely been phased out and this is not the area where you want to take chances.